EOSIO/eos/TUTORIAL.md

 ```

-This command sets many flags and loads some optional plugins which we will need for
-the rest of this tutorial.
-Assuming everything worked properly you should see a
-block generation message every 0.5 seconds.
+This command sets many flags and loads some optional plugins which we will need for the rest of this tutorial.
+Assuming everything worked properly, you should see a block generation message every 0.5 seconds.

 ```
 eosio generated block 046b9984... #101527 @ 2018-04-01T14:24:58.000 with 0 trxs